 Idea 6: Add Luxury and Comfort with Underfloor Heating (UFH)

-The feeling of stepping onto a warm floor on a cold UK morning is the definition of everyday luxury.
-Integrating UFH into your flooring plan is a game-changing idea.
+The feeling of stepping onto a warm floor on a cold morning is the definition of everyday luxury.
+Integrating UFH into your flooring plan is a game-changing idea for comfort.

 - Why it’s a great idea: UFH provides consistent, comfortable, and efficient radiant heat.
-It’s particularly transformative when paired with tile or stone floors, which can otherwise feel cold.
+It’s particularly transformative when paired with tile or stone floors, which can otherwise feel cold to the touch.

 - The Perfect Partners: Porcelain tiles and natural stone are excellent heat conductors.
 Most LVT and sheet vinyl ranges are also specifically designed to be compatible with UFH systems.
 Always check that your chosen flooring, adhesive, and any underlay are certified for use with your heating system.